Bedtime Anxiety in Children: Why Nighttime Is the Hardest

 Monsters, shadows, noises, fear of the dark, separation from parent.
 These are imagination-driven fears that feel absolutely real to the child.
 Telling them “monsters are not real” does not help because in their experience, the fear is real.

-Worry about bad things happening to parents, burglars, natural disasters, news stories.
-At this age, children begin to understand that real dangers exist but lack the cognitive maturity to assess probability.
-Every scary possibility feels equally likely.
+Worry about bad things happening to you, burglars, natural disasters, news stories they overheard.
+At this age, your child understands that real dangers exist but cannot yet gauge how likely they are.
+Every scary possibility feels equally real.

-Tomorrow's test, social conflicts, performance worries, existential questions.
-Tweens ruminate—replaying conversations, anticipating failures, constructing worst-case scenarios.
-The quiet of bedtime gives these thoughts free rein.
+Tomorrow's test, social drama, performance worries, big existential questions.
+Tweens ruminate—replaying conversations, anticipating failures, building worst-case scenarios in their heads.
+Bedtime quiet gives those thoughts free rein.

 What Strategies Actually Help With Bedtime Anxiety?

-These are not quick fixes.
-They are practices that, used consistently over days and weeks, can genuinely transform bedtime from a battle into a moment of connection and calm.
+None of these are overnight fixes.
+But used consistently over a couple of weeks, they can genuinely transform bedtime from a nightly battle into a moment of connection and calm.

 1. Build a predictable wind-down routine